Jbleezy/BO1-Reimagined/README.md

 ## Change Notes

 ## General
-* Insta kill rounds (Rounds where zombies have round 1 health) start at round 163 and happen every odd round thereafter
+* Insta kill rounds (rounds where zombies have round 1 health) start at round 163 and happen every odd round thereafter
 * Any hintstring that previously showed "Press & hold" or "Press" at the beginning has been changed to only show "Hold"
 * Power hintstrings on classic maps have been changed to show the same hintstring on non classic maps
 * Hintstrings are now invisible while the current action is not available for the player